Thomas-S-B/visualee/README.md

 visualee
 ========

-A maven plugin to visualize a java ee app.
+A maven plugin to visualize a java ee project.

 Please look into the wiki.